Creative

 FAQ

-What intensity level should I choose for my character secret?
+what intensity level should I pick for my character secret

-Once you have a secret, ask: which other characters would be most dangerous if they found out?
-Write scenes where those characters get close to the truth.
+Ask which other characters would be most dangerous if they discovered it, then write scenes where those characters get close to the truth.
 The secret doesn't need to be revealed — just threatened.
-A character deflecting an innocent question, changing the subject abruptly, or doing something inexplicably generous to silence someone they fear — all of that comes from knowing the secret even if the reader doesn't yet.
+A character deflecting an innocent question or doing something inexplicably generous to silence someone does all the work.

 Can the same secret work for different character types?